chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 **Tradeoff:** Enables 1:1 withdrawal functionality, but more capital is tied up in stablecoins.

-**Liquidity:** Shared liquidity layer enables early redemptions (subject to fees/lockups per school)
+**Liquidity:** Shared liquidity layer enables early redemptions; minimum lockup period is 3 weeks up to 1 year(subject to fees/lockups per school).

 #### 5.2 Capital Flow